 - A. Colleton County Parks and Recreation - 1.
 Identify, train and assign personnel to staff ESF-18 during periods of activation. - 2.
 Notify all ESF-18 supporting agencies upon activation. - 3.
 Coordinate training and operation of Donated Goods and Volunteer Services Call Center. - 4.
-Coordinate a location for the Call Center of ESF-18, which will include adequate space, computers, Internet access, telephones, fax machines, copiers, and any other necessary equipment. - Maintain accurate records of personal services and operational expenditures related to the delivery of services during emergency operations.
+Coordinate a location for the Call Center of ESF-18, which will include adequate space, computers, Internet access, telephones, fax machines, copiers, and any other necessary equipment. - 5.
+Maintain accurate records of personal services and operational expenditures related to the delivery of services during emergency operations. - 6.
+Develop procedures to scale down ESF-18 operations as requirements diminish and return to routine operations. - 7.
+Develop procedures to distribute remaining donated goods to County Agencies and/or volunteer groups.

-- 6. Develop procedures to scale down ESF-18 operations as requirements diminish and return to routine operations. - 7.
-Develop procedures to distribute remaining donated goods to County Agencies and/or volunteer groups. - 8.
-Prepare a list of "needed" and "not needed" goods for Telephone Operators at the Donated Goods and Volunteer Services Call Center. - B. Colleton County Fire-Rescue Emergency Management Division (EMD) - Identify, train and assign personnel to maintain contact with and prepare to execute missions in support of ESF-18 during periods of activation to include CCFR-EMD CERT volunteers, Community Groups, etc. - 2.
+- 8. Prepare a list of "needed" and "not needed" goods for Telephone Operators at the Donated Goods and Volunteer Services Call Center. - B. Colleton County Fire-Rescue Emergency Management Division Community Emergency Response Team (CCFR-EMD CERT) - 1.
+Identify, train and assign personnel to maintain contact with and prepare to execute missions in support of ESF-18 during periods of activation to include CCFR-EMD CERT volunteers, Community Groups, etc. - 2.
 Coordinate and train primary and support agency personnel in the use of Palmetto EOC Resources Module. - 3.
 Maintain agreements with, United Way and other volunteer organizations as required. - 4.
 Coordinate with County Emergency Operation Centers (local governments) to establish ESF-18 or a Donated Goods and Volunteer Services point of contact at the local level. - 5.
-Coordinate a location at the EOC for ESF-18, which will include adequate space, computers, internet access, telephones, fax machines, copiers, and any other necessary equipment. - ESF-15 will coordinate the news release of the telephone number for the Donated Goods and Volunteer Services Call Center to the appropriate news media. - C. Colleton County Information and Technology Department - 1.
+ESF-15 will coordinate the news release of the telephone number for the Donated Goods and Volunteer Services Call Center to the appropriate news media. - C. Colleton County Information and Technology Department - 1.
 Identify, train and assign personnel to maintain contact with and prepare to execute missions in support of ESF-18 during periods of activation. - 2.
 Set up call center lines and provide technology support for computers, phones, and networking.
-Manage and develop procedures for mapping damages to impacted areas and assist with technology support at distribution centers for donated goods and volunteer services.

-D. American Red Cross

-- 1. Identify, train and assign personnel to maintain contact with and prepare to execute missions in support of ESF-18 during periods of activation. - 2.
-Coordinate and manage operation of donated goods inventory to include receipt, sorting, storage, and dispersal of donated goods.
+Manage and develop procedures for mapping damages to impacted areas and assist with technology support at distribution centers for donated goods and volunteer services. - D. American Red Cross - 1.
+Identify, train and assign personnel to maintain contact with and prepare to execute missions in support of ESF-18 during periods of activation. - 2.
+Assist with the coordination and management operations of donated goods inventory to include receipt, sorting, storage, and dispersal of donated goods. - E. Municipal Administrations - 1.
+Identify, train and assign personnel to maintain contact with and prepare to execute missions in support of ESF-18 during periods of activation. - 2.
+Coordinate and manage requests for donated goods to include receipt and dispersal of donated goods to points of distribution (PODs) and/or Donated Goods Warehouse. - F. The Salvation Army - 1.
+Identify, train and assign personnel to maintain contact with and prepare to execute missions in support of ESF-18 during periods of activation. - 2.
+Assist with coordination and management operations of donated goods inventory to include receipt, sorting, storage, and dispersal of donated goods. - G. South Carolina VOAD